ewrogers/LivePlaylist/README.md

 - `Endpoints/` - Contains the API endpoints for the application
 - `Examples/` - Contains examples of accessing the API endpoints
 - `Filters/` - Contains the filters (middleware) used by endpoints
-- `Models/` - Contains the models used by the application
+- `Models/` - Contains the DTO models used by the API specifically
 - `Services/` - Contains the services used by the application
 - `Validators/` - Contains the validators used by the application
 - `Program.cs` - Entry point for the application that configures the API